 Transferring your business

-The Shopify Accounts team will take care of transferring the ownership of your Shopify business once once the buyer accepts all milestones in the Escrow.com transaction.
-By allowing us to make the ownership change for you, we take care of removing your credit card and disabling your Shopify Payments account for the new owner to input their own financial information.
-Both you and your buyer will receive an email from us once store ownership has been transferred.
+The Shopify Accounts team takes care of transferring the ownership of your Shopify business after the buyer accepts all the milestones in the Escrow.com transaction.
+By allowing us to make the ownership change for you, we take care of removing your credit card and disabling your Shopify Payments account so that the new owner can enter their own financial information.
+Both you and your buyer receive an email from us after store ownership has been transferred.
 While the Shopify Accounts team transfers ownership, you are still responsible for transferring all agreed-upon assets to the buyer.

 You've found a buyer, accepted their offer, and started an Escrow transaction within the Exchange Marketplace app.
 Now it's time to get your business ready for its new owner.
 Here's a list of some of the things that you'll need to do before your buyer becomes the new business owner.
 Some of these things may not apply to your sale.
-These are just our recommendations for what will apply to most sales.
+These are just our recommendations for what will apply during most sales.